DEEP ADAPTATION FORUM’S CHARTER

 This living Charter is meant to shape and guide our aspiration to embody loving responses to our predicament.

-Governance: We actively support and seek to create connections that bring people together globally as we engage in projects, events, skills development, and mutual care.
-We involve people in evolving the decisions that affect them, primarily via consent decision-making.
-We support project integration as long as it’s in the spirit of our mission and charter.
-As our environment shifts, we question and reflect on how to travel together as we explore new horizons.
+Governance: We come together globally to engage in projects, events, skills development, and mutual care.
+We work in self-organised groups to make decisions that affect us, primarily via consent decision-making.
+We welcome new projects as long as they are in the spirit of our mission and charter.
+As our environment shifts, we maintain flexibility to enable the exploration of new horizons.

-Curiosity: We recognise and acknowledge our unknowing.
+Curiosity: We seek to build comfort in the unknowing, letting go of the certainty the Western culture invites.
 We do not prescribe answers to specific scientific, technical, or policy matters.
-Instead, our aim is to provide spaces that forge creative conditions for collaboration as constraints emerge.
+Instead, our aim is to provide spaces that forge creative conditions for exploration and collaboration.
 We invite participatory, generative dialogue that is founded in kindness, curiosity, and truth-telling.

 Inclusivity: We value and celebrate the spectrum of perceptions and ways of being that enrich our community and the world we inhabit.
-We strive to be anti-racist, globalising our perspective to include, integrate, and foreground ‘othered’ histories, perspectives, voices, and realities, especially from the the non-white, majority world, and places where collapse has long been unfolding and ongoing, as a result of processes of colonisation, exploitation, and genocide.
-We are expressly committed to making DAF spaces safer for everyone, especially Black, Indigenous, and People of Colour.
+We are an anti-oppression community that aims to foreground silenced stories and marginalised voices, actively working to globalise our perspective to include, integrate, and foreground ‘othered’ histories, perspectives, and realities, especially from the the non-white, majority world, and places where collapse has long been unfolding and is ongoing, as a result of processes of colonisation, exploitation, and genocide.

-Respect: We respect others’ perspectives however they may be reacting to our predicament.
+Respect: We respect the sovereignty of all people and perspectives however they may be reacting to our predicament, and actively work to build our capacity to engage with opposing views.
 However, our stance is resolutely nonviolent.
-We favour persuasion over force, and reject any purported solutions which result in “othering”.
+We favour persuasion over force, and reject any purported solutions which result in ‘othering’.
 Specifically, we condemn all authoritarian, fascist, or racist discourses and responses.

 This is a ‘living charter’, which means it remains open to adjustment and refinement and will be reviewed every six months, enabling it to evolve in a way that reflects and incorporates the ways that our community grows.